 Pronunciation of '要唔要'

-The phrase '要唔要' in Cantonese means 'Do you want it?' or 'Do you need it?'.
-It is commonly used in conversational contexts to inquire about someone's preference or need.
+The phrase '要唔要' is a Cantonese expression that translates to 'Do you want it or not?' in English.
+It is commonly used in casual conversations to ask about someone's preference or decision.
+The pronunciation in Cantonese is 'jiu3 m4 jiu3'.

 Word Origin